 The Right Roof for Your Structure

 One of the really fun things about adding a new structure to your property is choosing the design.
-One of the items that can be customized is the shape of the roof.
+One of the items that can be customized is the shape and design of the shed roof.

 Garage roof design should consider a myriad of factors: style of buildings in close proximity to the new building site; weather and snow load factors; desired interior space of the structure; cost, as different styles require varying amounts of materials and different levels of craftsmanship; materials used to sheath the roof to ensure proper drainage and future maintenance needs.

 Traditional roof designs such as Cape Cod styles lend themselves to dormers and windows being added to increase available natural light in the interior, a Gambrel roof provides additional storage options and hip roof or pyramid roof designs offer the most strength against snow load and wind damage.
 Metal roofs require less maintenance than shingle roofs.
 So what style should you select?
 Let’s look at the different types of roof and see what best matches your needs and aesthetic preferences.